Design, Kinematics, and Deployment of a Continuum Underwater Vehicle-Manipulator System: Related Works

 \subsection{Redundancy Resolution Problem of UVMS}

-Mission tasks for a UVMS can be broken into two main categories of realistic intervention tasks \cite{ridao2015intervention}.
+UVMS missions can be broadly separated into two main categories of realistic intervention tasks \cite{ridao2015intervention}.
 The first task involves autonomously docking the UVMS and then performing a desired intervention task with the manipulator \cite{palomeras2014dockingintervention} while the second more challenging task involves free floating intervention \cite{ribas2015I-AUV}.
 These tasks have been solved by using a kinematic control layer to generate vehicle and manipulator trajectories and a dynamic control layer to achieve the desired commands.
-A dynamic controller was optimized for drag minimization in \cite{sarkar2001coordinated}, and a recent work used sliding mode control for UVMS in \cite{yu2023adaptive}.
+A dynamic controller was optimized for drag minimization in \cite{sarkar2001coordinated} while sliding mode control for UVMSs was implemented in \cite{yu2023adaptive}.

-The kinematic control problem for a UVMS has kinematic redundancy, since the combined DoFs of the vehicle and manipulator exceed the minimally required DoFs of a given manipulator task in Cartesian space.
+The kinematic control problem for a UVMS focuses on resolving the kinematic redundancy of the system, since the combined DoFs of the vehicle and manipulator exceed the minimally required DoFs of a given manipulator task in Cartesian space.
 This means the robot can perform additional subtasks while still satisfying its primary task.
 One method to do so is the gradient projection method, developed in~\cite{liegeois1977automatic} and also implemented in more recent works such as \cite{walker1988subtask, liu2010obstacle} which both used the method to avoid obstacles.
-Task priority control is another method to resolve this problem \cite{siciliano1991multipletasks} and has been implemented in more recent works such as \cite{moe2016set}.
+Task priority control is another method to resolve this problem \cite{siciliano1991multipletasks} and has been implemented in recent works such as \cite{moe2016set}.
 A third method to solve the problem is through a weighted least norm solution \cite{chan1995weighted}.
 Other methods for subtask resolution and redundant control have been implemented as well, including combination of the weight least norm solution and gradient projection methods \cite{soylu2010redundancy} or null space saturation to avoid joint constraints and ensure feasibility of the command \cite{flacco2012motion, xing2023adaptive}.

 Application of these kinematic control methods for UVMSs has been the focus of works since the early 2000's.
 The gradient projection method was implemented in \cite{sarkar2001coordinated,podder2004unified} to minimize drag forces.
 The task priority method was implemented in \cite{soylu2007dexterous, soylu2010redundancy, casalino2012agility} to maintain joint limits, manipulability, horizontal attitude, and camera field of view.
 A detailed summary of the modelling and control of AUVs and UVMSs can be found in \cite{antonelli2006underwater}.
 It is worth noting that these works are all validated in simulation; other works such as \cite{ribas2015I-AUV, simetti2014floating} validated a task priority method experimentally using the Girona 500 TRIDENT configuration.